Certificate of Insurance

 Purple circle 3

-Purchase a policy and get your certificate
+Buy coverage and get your certificate of insurance

 Purple check mark

-Complete an online application for your business
+Complete a free online application

 Purple check mark

-Compare quotes from top companies and choose a policy
+Compare quotes and choose your coverage

 At this point, you can chat with a licensed Insureon agent to make sure you have the right coverage for your small business.